C40 climate network

 - San Francisco’s plans to tackle climate change.

 - Australia’s NABERS and commercial building disclosure programs – provides energy efficiency benchmarking tools across various building types.

 - Shenzhen’s emission trading scheme pilot and Tokyo’s cap and trade program – examples of local emission trading schemes to encourage energy efficiency.

 - The NSW Government’s Energy Savings Scheme – whereby organisations can claim tradable energy savings certificates for energy efficiency improvements.

 Leading international energy efficiency group

-Setting the network's strategic direction, collaborating with other cities and hosting a forum of member cities in Sydney will all be carried out by the City.
+The City is leading the C40 energy efficiency network with the Tokyo Metropolitan Government.
+Setting the network's direction, collaborating with other cities and hosting a forum of member cities in Sydney will all be carried out by the City.

-The appointment is recognition for Sydney's sustainability achievements.
-We're already empowering others across Australia through our programs and strategies and this new C40 leadership role will allow us to work with, and learn from, a global community.
+Sydney was appointed co-chair of the private buildings efficiency network with Tokyo in 2015.
+The appointment is recognition of Sydney's sustainability achievements.
+We're already empowering others across Australia through our programs and strategies and our C40 leadership role will allow us to work with, and learn from the global community.